 Bali was the last stop of my solo backpacking trip around Southeast Asia, and my biggest dilemma when I arrived was choosing among the plethora of Bali tour packages offered.
 What made it more difficult was that I can’t find any group tours that a solo traveler can join, which means I need to go on a private tour.

 With dwindling travel funds, I couldn’t afford to take multiple Bali tour packages and had to settle with just one.
-But which one?
+Even with this comprehensive Bali travel guide, I still had a hard time choosing.
 I figured I’d just get the one where I’d get to visit its famous landmarks.

 north west bali tour package